Humira Prefilled pen (antirheumatoid arthritis medicines)

 - Crohn's Disease

-Humira is used for the treatment of moderate to severe Crohn's disease in adults and children aged 6 years and above to reduce the signs and symptoms of the disease and to induce and maintain clinical remission in patients who have had an inadequate response to conventional therapies, or who have lost response to or are intolerant of infliximab.
+Humira is used for the treatment of moderate to severe Crohn's disease, an inflammatory disease of the digestive tract, in adults and children aged 6 years and above, to reduce the signs and symptoms of the disease and to induce and maintain periods where the symptoms are no longer present.
+Humira can be given to patients who have not responded well enough to conventional therapies, or who have lost response to or are intolerant to infliximab (another medicine used to treat Crohn's disease).

 - Ulcerative Colitis

-Humira is used for the treatment of moderate to severe ulcerative colitis in patients who have had an inadequate response to conventional therapy or who are intolerant to or have medical contraindications for such therapies.
+Humira is used for the treatment of moderate to severe ulcerative colitis an inflammatory bowel disease, in patients who have not responded well enough to conventional therapy or who are intolerant to or have medical contraindications for such therapies.
 Patients should show a response within 8 weeks to continue treatment.

 Ask your doctor if you have any questions about why this medicine has been prescribed for you.
 Your doctor may have prescribed it for another reason.